Eugene Lorton: Tulsa World

 The Tulsa World had been founded in 1905, and had been owned by Missouri mine owner, George Bayne and his brother-in-law Charles Dent.
 They also served as editors, after firing the previous editor in 1906, following a financial scandal.
 Its major competitor was the Morning News, owned by local businessman, Charles Page.
 Lorton found an opportunity to become editor of, and purchase a one-third interest in, the Tulsa World in 1911, which he increased to one-half interest in 1913, by buying out Bayne's share.
 By 1917, Lorton, with financial backing of oilman and banker, Harry Sinclair, owned the Tulsa World outright.
 In 1919, Page sold his paper to Richard Lloyd Jones, who renamed it as the Tulsa Tribune.
-The two papers would remain competitors until 1992.

 Tulsa's quest for a satisfactory water supply in the early 1900s soon developed into an acrimonious political fight and a personal feud between Lorton and Page.

 Oklahoma politics

 Lorton was active in the Republican party for most of his career.
 He immediately resumed his activities in Republican party politics after moving to Oklahoma.
 He was named a member of the finance committee of the Republican National Committee in 1916.
 However, he became known as a "maverick" after he moved to Oklahoma.
-He was a supporter of organized labor, continually supported campaign finance reform and strongly opposed the Ku Klux Klan.
+He continually supported campaign finance reform and strongly opposed the Ku Klux Klan.
 More conservative opponents in the party called him the "Republican Bryan."
 Democratic Oklahoma Governor E. W. Marland said that, "...Gene Marland runs a "propaganda sheet."

+According to the Encyclopedia of Oklahoma History and Culture, Lorton presented as pro-organized labor.
+Media studies professor Russell Cobb noted Lorton was adamantly anti-Industrial Workers of the World and opposed "social equity" for Black Americans.
+Lorton also supported tariffs and the deportation of foreign citizens "who refused to be Americanized."

 Lorton ran in the Republican primary of 1924 to be the nominee for U. S. Senator from Oklahoma, but William B. Pine defeated him soundly.
 In 1928, Lorton publicly supported the Democratic nominee for President, Alfred E. Smith.
 He transferred his political loyalty to the Democratic Party in 1932, but this turned out to be only temporary.
 He returned to the Republican Party in 1940, and remained a member for the rest of his life.